Daniel Carr (footballer): Apollon Limassol

 On 22 August 2019, Carr joined Cypriot First Division side Apollon Limassol.

 RoPS

 On 9 June 2020, Carr joined Finnish Veikkausliiga side RoPS.

 Bengaluru United

 Carr joined Bengaluru United in February 2021, scoring once in four games in the Bangalore Super Division.
 Carr with his compatriot Robert Primus won the 2020–21 Bangalore Super Division tournament.

 Shelbourne

 On 2 February 2022, it was announced that Carr had signed for League of Ireland Premier Division club Shelbourne under new manager Damien Duff.

 Sevenoaks Town

 He signed for Isthmian League side Sevenoaks Town in January 2023, scoring an 89th minute winner against Ashford United on his debut on 14 January 2023.

 International career

 On 3 September 2019 Carr was called up to the Trinidad and Tobago national team for two CONCACAF Nations League matches against Martinique.

 Personal life

-Carr is the younger brother of actor Gary Carr, who appeared as jazz singer Jack Ross in series four of Downton Abbey, Julian Fellowes' ITV blockbuster.
+Carr is the younger brother of actor Gary Carr.